Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 \section{Introduction}

 Microorganisms are tiny living organisms that can appear as unicellular, multicellular, and acellular types~\cite{Madigan-1997-BBM}.
-We provide some examples in Fig.~\ref{fig1}.
+Their examples are shown in Fig.~\ref{fig1}.
 Some microorganisms are benefiting, such as \emph{Lactobacteria} can decompose substances to give nutrients to plants~\cite{Kulwa-2019-ASSM}, \emph{Actinophrys} can digest the organic waste in sludge and increase the quality of freshwater~\cite{Zhang-2020-AMCF}, and \emph{Rhizobium leguminosarum} can help soybean to fix nitrogen and supply food to human beings~\cite{Bagyaraj-2007-AM}.
-However, there are also many harmful microorganisms, such as \emph{Mycobacterium tuberculosis} can lead to disease and death~\cite{Gillespie-2012-MMIA}, and the novel coronavirus disease 2019 (COVID-19) constitutes a public health emergency globally~\cite{Rahaman-2020-ICSC}.
-Therefore, microorganism research plays a vital role in pollution monitoring, environmental management, medical diagnosis, agriculture, and food production~\cite{Kulwa-2019-ASSM,Li-2019-ASAC}, and the analysis of microorganisms is the essential step for related researches and applications~\cite{Li-2020-MAMR}.
+However, there are also many harmful microorganisms, such as \emph{Mycobacterium tuberculosis} can lead to disease and death~\cite{Gillespie-2012-MMIA} and the novel coronavirus disease 2019 (COVID-19) constitutes a public health emergency globally~\cite{Rahaman-2020-ICSC}.
+Therefore, microorganism research plays a vital role in pollution monitoring, environmental management, medical diagnosis, agriculture, and food production~\cite{Kulwa-2019-ASSM,Li-2019-ASAC}, and the analysis of microorganisms is essential for related research and applications~\cite{Li-2020-MAMR}.